microsoft/playwright/docs/src/installation.md

 playwright install
 ```

-These browsers will take few hundreds of megabytes of the disk space when installed:
+These browsers will take a few hundred megabytes of disk space when installed:

 ```bash
 du -hs ./Library/Caches/ms-playwright/*